 Q: What types of students are you looking for?

 A: We encourage students of all backgrounds and experience interested in clinical research, healthcare and medicine to apply.
 We review and evaluate all applications and interviews very carefully to determine those students best suited to participate in the program and benefit from its mission and goals.
+Even if you are unsure, we still encourage you to apply.

 Q: What are the weekly commitments to the program?